According to Dairy UK

 Dairy is very important to M&S. We source a range of fresh cheese and dairy products, in addition to those for use as ingredients in our products, from the UK and across Europe including France, Italy, Republic of Ireland and the Netherlands.

-We source in the region of 70 million litres of fresh milk each year from a dedicated and segregated pool of over 40 dairy farms who receive a price linked to the cost of production.
+We source in the region of 70 million litres of fresh milk each year from a dedicated and segregated pool of 38 dairy farms who receive a price linked to the cost of production.
 Their milk is used in all of our M&S Cafés and for all our flavoured fresh milks and milkshakes too.

 We have been widely recognised as a leader in supporting sustainable livestock practices.
 We have invested in research and innovation for many years in order to develop and improve farming practices that benefit farmers and the environment.